jestjs/jest/docs/CLI.md

 Whether to use the cache.
 Defaults to true.
 Disable the cache using `--no-cache`. *Note: the cache should only be disabled if you are experiencing caching related problems.
 On average, disabling the cache makes Jest at least two times slower.*

-If you want to inspect or clear the cache, use `--showConfig` and look at the `cacheDirectory` value.
+If you want to inspect the cache, use `--showConfig` and look at the `cacheDirectory` value.
+If you need to clear the cache, use `--clearCache`.

 ### `--ci`

 When this option is provided, Jest will assume it is running in a CI environment.
 This changes the behavior when a new snapshot is encountered.
 Instead of the regular behavior of storing a new snapshot automatically, it will fail the test and require Jest to be run with `--updateSnapshot`.

+### `--clearCache`
+##### available in Jest **21.3.0+**
+Deletes the Jest cache directory and then exits without running tests.
+Will delete `cacheDirectory` if the option is passed, or Jest's default cache directory.
+The default cache directory can be found by calling `jest --showConfig`. *Note: clearing the cache will reduce performance.*

 ### `--collectCoverageFrom=<glob>`